joachimnielandt/kaggle.keti/README.md

 - user: postgres
 - password: <see `docker-compose.yml`>

+The actual data files were taken from Kaggle.com (https://www.kaggle.com/ranakrc/smart-building-system).
+The dataset should be unpacked in the `./database/data` folder.
+So, for example, the full path of one of the .csv files is:

+`.\database\data\413\co2.csv`

+Only when the files are in the correct location can the docker process successfully build the database.

 # Backend

 You can access the backend yourself through (default) port 7000.
 Surf to `localhost:7000` to see the Hello world landing page.
-Surf to `localhost:7000/sse` to get the SSE stream of KETI events.
+Perform an HTTP request to `localhost:7000/sse` to get the SSE stream of KETI events.
 To get a stream of events in a program working it is usually easiest to do this programmatically.
 The `backend` module contains an example 'Client' application.
 Open `backend` in Intellij IDEA and run the main function in `Client.java`.

+Je kan de backend steeds herstarten (moest er iets mis gaan) door dit commando uit te voeren (de naam van de container kan veranderen afhankelijk van je gekozen directory):

+`docker restart kaggleketi_backend_1`

+Je kan de logs er ook van bekijken (dit bevat eventuele foutmeldingen en output die verstuurd wordt naar de gebruikers):

+`docker logs kaggleketi_backend_1`

 # .env file